 In Connecticut a misdemeanor is any crime for which the court can sentence a defendant for up to a year in prison.
 Felonies are crimes for which the sentence can be more than a year.
 The state breaks down both misdemeanors and felonies into classes, A, B, C, etc.

-If you or a love one have been accused of a crime, or if you think you will need the services of a criminal lawyer, call Greg Smith.
-In your first meeting he will not charge you to talk about the facts and how he might help.
+If you or a love one has been accused of a crime, or if you think you will need the services of a criminal lawyer, call Gregory Smith, Esq.
+In your first meeting, he will not charge you to talk about the facts and how he might help.
 He can represent you in the court in Norwalk, Stamford, Danbury or any other town in Connecticut.